 In June 2014, FASB issued ASU 2014-12, Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period ("ASU 2014-12").
 ASU 2014-12 requires that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
-ASU 2014-12 is effective for annual reporting periods beginning after December 15, 2015, with early adoption permitted.
-The Company is evaluating the potential impacts of the new standard on its existing stock-based compensation plans.
+The Company adopted ASU 2014-12 in the first quarter of 2016 on a prospective basis for awards issued after the effective date.
+ASU 2014-12 did not have, nor does the Company believe it will, have a material impact on its existing stock-based compensation plans.

 In August 2014, FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
 ASU 2014-15 requires that an entity's management evaluate whether there are conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
-ASU 2014-15 is effective for annual reporting periods ending after December 15, 2016 and for interim periods thereafter.
-The Company does not expect the new standard to have a significant impact on its quarterly reporting process.
+The Company adopted ASU 2014-15 in the first quarter of 2016 and it did not have a significant impact on its quarterly reporting process.

 In April 2015, FASB issued ASU 2015-03, Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 In August 2015, FASB issued ASU 2015-15, Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements ("ASU 2015-15").
 ASU 2015-03 will require that debt issuance costs be presented in the balance sheet as a deduction from the carrying amount of the debt.
 ASU 2015-15 allows an entity to present debt issuance costs associated with a revolving line of credit arrangement as an asset, regardless of whether a balance is outstanding.
 The recognition and measurement guidance for debt issuance costs are not affected by ASU 2015-03 or ASU 2015-15.
-These ASU's are effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period, with early adoption permitted.
-ASU 2015-03 will require the Company to reclassify its deferred financing costs associated with its long-term debt from other assets to long-term debt on a retrospective basis.
-The new standard will not affect the Company's results of operations or cash flows.
+The Company adopted these ASUs in the first quarter of fiscal 2016 on a retrospective basis.
+In accordance with ASU 2015-15, the Company elected to continue to present its debt issuance costs related to its revolving line of credit as an asset.
+Due to the adoption of this standard, the Company now includes these deferred financing costs in other noncurrent assets.
+Amounts have been recast for all periods presented to conform to the current presentation.
+The new standards did not affect the Company's results of operations or cash flows.